-About two years ago I wrote about a study that found that any amount of leisure-time running was associated with a lower risk of cardiovascular disease which made me reconsider my usual advice to patients on exercise:
+In 2014 the skeptical cardiologist wrote about a study that found that any amount of leisure-time running was associated with a lower risk of cardiovascular disease This had caused me to reconsider my usual advice to patients on exercise:

 Amazingly, it didn’t matter how much you ran.

 Those who ran <51 minutes per week did just as well as those who ran >176 minutes per week.